Sikandar-005/WRO-2025-Future-Engineers---TEAM-BAITUSSALAM/README.md

 # 🚀 Our Journey 🌟

-We are three teammates — Taha Umere, Zulqarnain, and Sikandar — bound together by friendship, teamwork, and a shared passion for technology.
+We are three teammates — Taha Umer, Zulqarnain, and Sikandar — bound together by friendship, teamwork, and a shared passion for technology.
 We study at Jamia Baitussalam Talagang, an Islamic institute that nurtures both academic excellence and strong moral values.

 Our journey began with a simple idea: to step into the world of robotics and engineering through the WRO 2025 Future Engineers challenge.
 With limited resources but unlimited determination, we started from simple programmes — learning new tools, exploring new technologies, and understanding the real-world applications of robotics.